DenisChatenay/seafile-authentication-fail2ban/README.md

 ## Tests

-To do a simple test, go to your seafile webserver URL and try 3 authentications with a wrong password.
+To do a simple test (but you have to be an administrator on your seafile server) go to your seafile webserver URL and try 3 authentications with a wrong password.

-Actually, when you have done that, you are banned from http,https ports in iptables, thanks to fail2ban.
+Actually, when you have done that, you are banned from http and https ports in iptables, thanks to fail2ban.

 To check that :